Introducing employee reimbursement controls in Rho

 Oops!
 Something went wrong while submitting the form.

 Rho is a fintech company, not a bank or an FDIC-insured depository institution.
-Checking account and card services provided by Webster Bank, N.A., member FDIC; savings account services provided by American Deposit Management Co. and its partner banks.
-Mastercard® and the circles design are trademarks of Mastercard International Incorporated.
-International and foreign currency payments services provided by Wise US., Inc. FDIC deposit insurance coverage is available only to protect you against the failure of an FDIC-insured bank that holds your deposits and is subject to FDIC limitations and requirements.
+Checking account and card services provided by Webster Bank N.A., member FDIC.
+Savings account services provided by American Deposit Management Co. and its partner banks.
+International and foreign currency payments services are provided by Wise US Inc. FDIC deposit insurance coverage is available only to protect you against the failure of an FDIC-insured bank that holds your deposits and subject to FDIC limitations and requirements.
 It does not protect you against the failure of Rho or other third party.

-All rights reserved. © 2019-2024 Under Technologies, Inc. dba Rho Technologies.
+© 2019-2024 Under Technologies, Inc. DBA Rho Technologies.
 Rho is a trademark of Under Technologies, Inc.